pjmcar23/latin102profile/quiz2.md

 > Hercules killed Nessus, who tried to rape Deianira.

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-> Nessus gave Deianira a vial of blood, that poisoned Hercules.
+> Nessus gave Deianira a vial of blood, by whom Hercules was poisoned by.

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
 > In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.